Christmas Survival Tips for Birthparents

 Start a Christmas Tradition

 Starting a new tradition can be a great source of comfort over the holidays.
 Choose to slow down and write a list of reasons you are thankful or hang a stocking in your child’s honor.
 Start a tradition that will help you acknowledge your loss and move forward with your healing.

 Maybe you have never read the Christmas story out of a Bible, or maybe you do it every year.
 Either way, I hope that reading the story of Jesus’ birth can be an encouragement to you this Christmas.
 As you read about Mary’s pregnancy and birth, remember that she lost her son as he died on the cross so that we could have the hope of eternity.

 Lifeline is here to support you in the next steps of your own life, whether that means counseling for goal-setting, networking for employment opportunities or connecting you to needed resources.
 At Lifeline we are here, walking with you, for the entire journey.

-If you would like more information, connect with us via live chat, call 24/7 at 1(800)875-5595 or submit a request for a Pregnancy Counselor to reach out to you today:
+If you would like more information, connect with us: Call or text 24/7 at 1(800)875-5595 or submit a request for a Pregnancy Counselor to reach out to you today: